vigviswa/GUI-based-Database-Application/README.md

 Setup:

 Download the zip provided on eLearning to get all the files involved in the project.
-Also, the same files can be obtained from my GitHub repository : [here](https://github.com/vigviswa/GUI-based-Database-Application)
+Also, the same files can be obtained from my GitHub repository: [here](https://github.com/vigviswa/GUI-based-Database-Application)
 The repository is named: `GUI Based Database Application`

 After downloading, go to the directory where the file is downloaded and setup the environment and packages by using the command: